walmartlabs/concord-website/docs/plugins/crypto.md

 ```

 The value of `data` field must be used as-is as a process variable.
-It can be added to `.concord.yml`, project's configuration or to
+It can be added to the Concord file, project's configuration or to
 request JSON.

 A value can be encrypted and decrypted only by the same server.